tail-call/kbb/README.md

  - [ ] Wolves
  - [ ] Destroy rocks
  - [ ] Circle shaped cursor when pointing to unit/building
+ - [ ] All guys have ability rings: they're being spinned during the battle to determine next action.
+Player is invited to optimize the ability rings towards most preferable outcome.
+ - [ ] Ability rings has non-combat use, too: they may affect the outcome of other tasks such as gathering wood
  - [ ] Tavern
  - [ ] Boats
  - [ ] Ponies